-Loida Salmond, president of the founding board for the application
+Loida Salmond, president of the board

 "After exhausting all options to save the French Immersion program, we felt strongly that the enhanced academic performance was too apparent and did not want to see that diminish.
 Research on language immersion shows the ability to develop better cognitive and communication skills, and overall increased test scores.
 These are some of the benefits that Le Monde International School will provide.
 By having our daughter be a part of the French Partial Immersion program for the last four years, I can attest to the education differences.
 It has been amazing to see her ability to think, speak and read in another language and see her keen sense of awareness toward other cultures become more evident.
 We created Le Monde International because we believe not only in the enhanced innovative educational value that it will bring, but also the importance of embracing different cultures.
 This investment in our children, who are our future, will have a competitive edge not only in our community but in the global society."

-Jody Britt, vice-president of the founding board for the application
+Jody Britt, vice-president of the board

 "I believe early foreign language education is a necessity, as we raise our daughter in an ever-increasing global society.
 We want her to realize the academic benefits and cognitive advantages that come from learning a foreign language as a native speaker.
 I believe this is an essential part of early childhood education."

-Lindsay Crossley, treasurer of the founding board for the application
+Lindsay Crossley, treasurer of the board

 "After our daughter's short time in the partial French immersion program we realized the tremendous impact it had on her education.
 She was more culturally aware and was enjoying learning a second language.
 Recent studies have shown that full language immersion programs promote higher cognitive skills and higher standardized testing scores.
 With all the added academic benefits for full language immersion, it made sense for us to create a school that offered this option to students and parents.
 We are motivated to provide Oklahoma's children with the opportunity to achieve their potential."